ashok-mac/ashok-mac.github.io/_posts/2026-04-12-a2a-langchain4j-spring.md

 To make this **GeneralQAAgent** to participate in **A2A** protocol, we can define custom **Langchain4jAgentExecutor** and **Langchain4jAgentExecutorHandler**

-## LangChain4j Agent Executor & Handler
+## LangChain4j Agent Executor and Handler

 Lets define two Functional Interface for handling the execution request from the **[AgentExecutor](https://github.com/a2aproject/a2a-java/blob/main/server-common/src/main/java/org/a2aproject/sdk/server/agentexecution/AgentExecutor.java)**